Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/ObjectCreationAndInheritance/ObjectCreationMPJ.md

           Object.setProtoTypeOf(prarieDog,dog);//Prototype chain
           prarieDog.howl()//Woof

-/* While classes create copy of their parent properties, prototypes delegate the property from their parent */ animal.talk=function(){/* we updated the value of talk in animal,which is a prototype for dog, and now dog.talk changes.so this demonstrates that we did not create copy of parent property*/ console.log('I am a little teapot');
+/* While classes(in languages like java) create copy of their parent properties, prototypes delegate the property from their parent */ animal.talk=function(){/* we updated the value of talk in animal,which is a prototype for dog, and now dog.talk changes.so this demonstrates that we did not create copy of parent property*/ console.log('I am a little teapot');
 }